Fix B: More pectin needed & you don’t want to add more sweetener or are too close to the maximum amount of sweetener specified in the recipe

 Make liquid pectin by measuring the correct amount of water, unsweetened fruit juice, unjelled jam, or unjelled jelly into a small sauce pan and bring to a boil.
 Put boiling liquid in cup for immersion blender, or in food processor, or in blender.
 Add pectin.
 It is very important to vent the lid (if there is one) to let steam out.
 Don’t use an enclosed blender that can’t be vented.
 Blend for 10 seconds, then stop and scrape down the sides so all pectin clumps are in or on the liquid.
 Blend for a full minute until all powder is totally dissolved.

 Fix Your Jam/Jelly: Empty jars into sauce pan.
 Bring fruit mixture to a full boil.
 Add liquid pectin.
 Stir while mixture returns to a full boil.
 If you want to add more sweetener, you can do that now, stirring well to dissolve.
-When mixture returns to a full boil, remove from the heat.
-Jar and process according to the Recipe sheet that comes with Pomona’s Pectin.
+Add calcium water, if you did not have it included in your original jam/jelly.
+When mixture returns to a full boil, remove from the heat, fill jam/jelly into hot, clean jars and process according to the Recipe sheet that comes with Pomona’s Pectin.

 This link will take you to the complete page My Jam or Jelly Didn’t Jell — Can I Fix It? if you haven’t seen it yet and want to read more about possible problems and their solutions.